althonos/fs.sshfs/README.rst

 * ``resource``: defaults to the root directory (``"/"``)

-For a more granular way of connecting to a SSH server, use the `fs.sshfs.SSHFS` constructor, which signature is:
+For a more granular way of connecting to an SSH server, use the ``fs.sshfs.SSHFS`` constructor, which signature is:

 .. code:: python